pushmix/web-notification/README.md

 #### 2. Actions

 You can define up to two action buttons to be displayed with a notification.
-All fields are optional, however, if you choose to specify Action Title than Action URL is required.
+All fields are optional, however, if you choose to specify *Action Title* than *Action URL* is required.

 Additionally, you can select an icon from the drop-down list to display on the button.
-Please note action icons may not be displayed.
+Please note: action icons may not be displayed.

 **Image URL**
-The large image can be included in the notification body, recommended width of 1350px or more would be a good bet.
+The large image can be included in the notification body, recommended the width of 1350px or more would be a good bet.
 Simply enter valid image URL.

 ![alt text](https://pushmix.github.io/web-notification/img/push_notification_4.png "3.
 Actions")